daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 We will write a bash script to run the `make.contigs()` command and make contigs of forward and reverse reads for each sample.
 This will assemble contigs for each pair of files and use R1 and R2 quality information to correct any sequencing errors in locations where there is overlap and the quality of the complementary sequence is sufficient.

 We can also create an "oligos.txt" file in a text editor that has the primer and barcode information if we need to demultiplex.
-We do not need to do this here.
+We have primers to remove, so we will use an oligo file for the primers.
 If you have barcodes, you can look at the MiSeq SOP (link above) to view formatting requirements for the oligos file.

 Primer information for these samples is [here](https://emmastrand.github.io/EmmaStrand_Notebook/16s-Sequencing-HoloInt/).

-The format would look like this:
+The format looks like this:
 ```
 primer GTGCCAGCMGCCGCGGTAA GGACTACNVGGGTWTCTAAT
 ```

+We will allow for pdiffs=2 (primer differences=2).
+Degenerate primers can be used in our oligos file.
+We are also using check orient to allow Mothur to "flip" the reverse primer if it is not found.

 In the make.contigs step, we need to use trimoverlap=T because we used 2x300 bp sequences that is longer than our amplicon length.

 The code will look like this:

 ```
-make.contigs(inputdir=., outputdir=., file=mcap.files, oligos=oligos.oligos, trimoverlap=T)
+make.contigs(inputdir=., outputdir=., file=mcap.files, trimoverlap=T, oligos=oligos.oligos, pdiffs=2, checkorient=t)
 ```

+Because we added an oligos file, make.contigs will remove the primers on these sequences.

 #### summary.seqs()